mateo500/CQRS-Clean-Nest/README.md

-# Clean architecture with Nest.js and CQRS
+# Hexagonal architecture with Nest.js and CQRS

 Example project building a Gym admin system.